Creutzfeldt-Jakob disease (CJD) is a form of brain damage that leads to a rapid decrease of mental function and movement.

 CJD may be related to several other diseases caused by prions, including:

 CJD is rarely confused with other types of dementia (such as Alzheimer's disease) because in CJD, the symptoms get worse much more quickly.
-Both forms of CJD are different than dementia because the symptoms progress quickly to disability and death.

 There is loss of coordination and changes in the cerebellum, the area of the brain that controls coordination (cerebellar ataxia).
 An eye examination shows areas of blindness that the person may not notice.